Maximsiv1410/simple_delegate/README.md

 # simple_delegate
 Here is a simple delegate conforming to C++17 <br />
 Implemented using variadic templates feature <br />
-Written in one hour, and was neer tested <br />
+Written in one hour, and was never tested <br />
 Use at your own risk :) <br />